 The test specimen was assembled in the Lohr Structures Laboratory.
-First the deck panels were placed beside one another on the reaction blocks, then shimmed to have continuous support.
+First, the deck panels were placed beside one another on the reaction blocks and then were shimmed up to have continuous support.
 Subsequently, the stiffeners were installed from the underside of the deck.
-The center stiffener was installed first;

-then the other two were bolted to the deck.
+The center stiffener was installed first; then the other two were bolted to the deck.
 A pilot hole was initially drilled in the stiffener, and then the lag bolts were screwed 6.5 in. into the underside of the deck.

-6.3.1.3 Test Setup for Glulam Timber Slab Bridge
+4.4.1.3 Test Setup for Glulam Timber Slab Bridge

 The slab bridge test specimen was tested under two different loading scenarios: fatigue loading, and ultimate (strength) loading.
-The test setup for the two test procedures were slightly different and are discussed.
+The test setup for the two test procedures were slightly different, and are discussed.